-- Liquidity - how quickly assets can be converted into cash.
+- Liquidity - how quickly you can convert assets into cash.

-- Loan - a finance agreement where a business borrows money from a lender and pays it back in instalments (plus interest) within a specified period of time.
+- Loan - a finance agreement where a business borrows money and pays it back in instalments (plus interest) within a specified period of time.

-- Loan to value ratio (LVR) - your loan amount shown as a percentage of the market value of the property or asset that will be purchased.
-The ratio helps a lender work out if the loan amount can be recouped in the event a loan goes into default.
+- Loan to value ratio (LVR) - your loan amount shown as a percentage of the market value of the property or asset that you purchase.
+The ratio helps a lender work out if they can recover the loan amount if the loan goes into default.

 - Margin - the difference between the selling price of a good or service and the profit.
-Margin is generally worked out as a gross margin percentage which shows the proportion of profit for each sales dollar.
-See also Mark up.
+Margin is generally shown as a gross margin percentage which shows the proportion of profit for each sales dollar.

 - Margin call - when the value of a property or asset falls below a certain LVR.
 For higher risk loans such as margin loans, the lender will request further payment to bring the LVR back to the agreed percentage.
 See also Loan to value ratio (LVR).